VadimBrodsky/qmk_firmware/keyboards/jj40/README.md

 Note that this is a complete replacement for the firmware, so you won't be using Bootmapper Client to change any keyboard settings, since not all the USB report options are supported.

-## Supported Boards

-Only the [B.mini X2](http://winkeyless.kr/product/b-mini-x2-pcb/) has been
-tested so far (since it's the only one I own).
-But other boards that use the ps2avrGB firmware should work as well.

 ## Installing